 - Mum Aroi Restaurant

 How to get to Pattaya

 Fly – Most people fly into Bangkok and then travel the two hours down to Pattaya however it is possible to fly to U-Tapao – an air force base that is used for limited international and domestic flights and is based around an hour away from Bangkok.

-From Bangkok – We wrote a full guide on the different ways you can travel from Bangkok to Pattaya but to summarise, you can take a bus, train or taxi/Lift.
+From Bangkok – We wrote a full guide on the different ways you can travel from Bangkok to Pattaya but to summarise, you can take a bus, train, or taxi/Lift.
 At the time of our visit, Uber was still active in Thailand, so we opted for this because it was easier although more expensive than all other routes.
 However, Grab is app used now, so you could use this or arrange a driver to travel to Pattaya.

 How to get around Pattaya

 The main bars and restaurants along Beach Road are all fairly walkable, especially if you have opted for a hotel near Walking Street.